interact-erc/SPOT/README.md

+# **News!**
+We are releasing an improved version of the cypher generation with much better capabilities soon.
+Stay tuned!

 # SPOT

 This repository contains the code for the paper [SPOT: Zero-Shot Semantic Parsing Over Property Graphs](https://aclanthology.org/2025.findings-acl.524/) accepted at Findings of ACL 2025.